matiaszapillon/IBMChallenge/README.md

 How to test 'startChallenge.py':
-- run the file:
+- Run the file:
     python3 startChallenge.py
-- input the upper-right coordinates of the plateau and the position,heading and instructions for each rover.
+- Input the upper-right coordinates of the plateau and the position,heading and instructions for each rover.
     ej: 5 5 1 2 N LMLMLMLMM 3 3 E MMRMMRMRRM 1 1 W RLRRMLLLM 1 2 N RLRRMLLLM
-- see the result in console
+- See the result in console.
-    ej expected output: 1 3 N 5 1 E 2 0 S 0 1 W
+    Ej expected output: 1 3 N 5 1 E 2 0 S 0 1 W

 How to test 'startChallengeGUI.py'
-- run the file
+- Run the file:
     python3 startChallengeGUI.py
-- input the dimensions of the plateau grid and press 'Create GRID' button
+- Input the dimensions of the plateau grid and press 'Create GRID' button.
-    ej: 5 5
+    Ej: 5 5
-- input the initial position of the Rover with the current heading and press 'Insert initial position'
+- Input the initial position of the Rover with the current heading and press 'Insert initial position'.
-    ej: 1 3 N
+    Ej: 1 3 N
-- input the instructions of the Rover and press 'Run instructions'
+- Input the instructions of the Rover and press 'Run instructions'.
-    ej: RLRRMLLLM
+    Ej: RLRRMLLLM
 - The rover will appear in the grid with the current Heading.